 Best Disney Bags for the Amusement Park

-If your kids cannot quite “Let it Go,” and are super excited to meet Anna and Elsa in the park, they might be willing to carry along their autograph book in this Frozen-themed backpack.
+If your kids love Minnie Mouse, they might be willing to carry along their autograph book in this Minnie-themed backpack.
 The 16-inch lightweight backpack for Disney World offers one large main zippered compartment and a smaller front zipper pocket perfect for holding a Minnie hair bow.
 You can personalize the backpack to give it the perfect finishing touch.

 12. Comic Images Backpack Buddies

-Children strong in the ways of the Force will always have a friend on their back with Yoda, Chewbacca, or Wicket backpacks.
+Children strong in the ways of the Force will always have a friend on their back with Chewbacca or Wicket backpacks.
 More of a conversation starter than a functional backpack, this Disney park bag can hold a couple of small toys or snacks on the inside.